PatienceDominic/SALES-PERFORMANCE-ANALYSIS/README.md

 https://github.com/PatienceDominic/SALES-PERFORMANCE-ANALYSIS/tree/main

 #### Author
 Efut Patience Dominic is a Data Analyst enthusiast with a strong passion for transforming data into meaningful and  actionable insights.
-Always eager to explore data drivn solutions, leveraging analytical tools and techniques to uncover trends, support decision making and drive impactful outcomes.
+Always eager to explore data driven solutions, leveraging analytical tools and techniques to uncover trends, support decision making and drive impactful outcomes.

 #### Conclusion
 The sales performance dashboard derive meaningful insights from the dataset to understand product and store performance across locations, time periods and categories.